pathwaycom/llm-app/README.md

 Pathway's **LLM (Large Language Model) Apps** allow you to quickly put in production AI applications which offer **high-accuracy RAG at scale** using the most **up-to-date knowledge** available in your data sources.

 The apps connect and sync (all new data additions, deletions, updates) with data sources on your **file system, Google Drive, Sharepoint, S3, Kafka, PostgreSQL, real-time data APIs**.
 They come with no infrastructure dependencies that would need a separate setup.
+They include **built-in data indexing** enabling vector search, hybrid search, and full-text search - all done in-memory, with cache.

 ## Application Templates